 Teaching Assistant: Mrs C. Coleman

 Welcome back!
-I trust you had a restful Christmas and are ready for a brand new year.
+I trust you had a restful half term holiday.

-For this half term our first topic will be ‘Magnificent Mountains’, which is mostly geography-based.
-We will be learning about mountain ranges around the world: their features, how they are made and their climates.
-Our Art topic will also focus on mountain ranges; we will be making our own mountain ranges in a mixed-media art project.
+For this half term our topic will be ‘The Maya, which is mostly history-based.
+We will be learning about the Maya tribe from central America: their customs and traditions as well as looking at where countries in Central America are situated.
+Our Art topic will also focus on Central America; we will be looking at work by a number of Central American artists.

-‘Talk for Writing’ will tie in with our topic as we will be writing a journey story based on ‘The Hobbit’ by J.R.R Tolkien.
-After this, our non-fiction topic will information texts.
-In Maths, we be looking at fractions, decimals and percentages as well as revisiting the four operations work from last term.
-In science, we will be learning about living things and their habitats.
+‘Talk for Writing’ will tie in with our topic as we will be writing a journey story based on ‘The Rain player’ After this, our non-fiction topic will information texts.
+In Maths, we be looking at area, perimeter, volume, algebra, graphs and data as well as revisiting the four operations and fractions, decimals and percentages work from last term.
+In science, we will be learning about the human body.

 Just a reminder that it is vital that your child’s P.E. kit is in school every day as this allows your child to change in the event of them becoming wet and/or muddy during morning break or lunchtime play.
 Please ensure that your child has kit suitable for the weather, as some days may be a little damp and/or chilly and we will be outside as much as possible.
-In addition to shorts/skorts and a t-shirt, I would suggest that they bring a sweatshirt specifically for P.E., rather than wearing their school one – as it may get muddy and/or wet – and a pair of jogging bottoms.
-This term, your child will be taking part in Forest Schools every Thursday and so they will need their full kit.
+In addition to shorts/skorts and a t-shirt, I would suggest that they bring a sweatshirt specifically for P.E., rather than wearing their school one – as it may get muddy and/or wet – and a pair of jogging bottoms..

 Spellings will be sent home on a Monday and tested the following Monday.
 Further information on spellings for year 6 (and the rest of the National Curriculum) can be found at: https://www.gov.uk/government/collections/national-curriculum.
 In accordance with school policy, all members of the class will be learning spellings aimed specifically at Year 6, while revising spelling rules from previous years with which they are less confident in class.
 As there is a specific SATS spelling test or Year 6 in May, it is important that he children are familiar with the spellings from Years 3-6.